mts-public/feature-characterization-for-profile-surface-texture/README.md

 <div align="center">
 <img width="720" src="data/figures_for_readme/FC_Convention.png" />
 </div>
-The functionality can be tested directly using minimal_example.m with or "minimal_example.py" an editable dummy profile.
-Alternatively, there is a GUI for Matlab "GUI.mlapp" where, for example, the profiles from "data/profles for case studies" can be loaded and the algorithm applied by varying the various input arguments.
+The functionality can be tested directly using "minimal_example.m" with or "minimal_example.py" an editable dummy profile.
+Alternatively, there is a GUI for Matlab "GUI.mlapp" where, for example, the profiles from "data/profiles for case studies" can be loaded and the algorithm applied by varying the various input arguments.
 <div align="center">
 <img width="720" src="data/figures_for_readme/GUI.PNG" />
 </div>